 We can help you research your financing options in two ways.

-If you have questions, we invite you to speak with an expert from Sammamish Mortgage has been helping first time home buyers across the state of Washington for more than two decades.
-We serve the entire state, as well as the broader Pacific Northwest region that includes Oregon, Colorado, and Idaho.
-We offer a wide variety of mortgage programs and products with flexible qualification criteria.
+If you have questions, we invite you to speak with an expert from Sammamish Mortgage has been helping first-time home buyers across the state of Washington since 1992.
+We offer a variety of mortgage programs to borrowers all across Washington, Oregon, Idaho, and Colorado.
 Please contact us if you have financing-related questions when buying your first home.